vitaliykreminskiy/vitaliykreminskiy/README.md

-⚡ The Chupa Chups logo was designed by Salvador Dalí
+⚡ Fun fact: The Chupa Chups logo was designed by Salvador Dalí